For Referring Professionals

 Assessments, early intervention, and Love-First Model

 Compare our Services to those you wish to recommend for your client.
-Those referring for assessments, early intervention, or Love First-model interventions are encouraged to encourage as much family participation as possible from the start.
+We recommend that those who are referring for assessments, early intervention, or Love First-model interventions encourage as much family participation as possible from the start.
 Sometimes those with the self-destructive behaviors are least motivated for change at first, but family members often engage first and get great benefit.

 Referring for Aftercare